 St Helena's safeguarding poster has been refreshed to be more user friendly and identifies the Safeguarding Lead and deputies.
-Our Marketing and Communications Team is assisting in developing safeguarding boards in all three clinical areas to provide userfriendly information on mental capacity, deprivation of liberty, and - soon - liberty protection safeguards.
+Our Communications and Marketing team are assisting in developing safeguarding boards in all three clinical areas to provide user-friendly information on mental capacity, deprivation of liberty, and - soon -- liberty protection safeguards.

-Now we are coming out of the Pandemic, we aim to re-introduce a face to face induction programme for all new clinical staff, which will cover St Helena's safeguarding structure, policies, documentation, and local statutory referral pathways and processes.
-We have delivered Bespoke Trustee training that includes the Charity Commission's 10 safeguarding actions, and how to recognise and report abuse.
+Now we are coming out of the pandemic, we aim to re-introduce a face to face induction programme for all new clinical staff. which will cover St Helena's safeguarding structure, policies, documentation, and local statutory referral pathways and processes.
+We have planned Bespoke Trustee training that includes the Charity Commission's 10 safeguarding actions, and how to recognise and report abuse.
+We are arranging training sessions for all Trustees and the Chief Executive to attend.

 In collaboration with NEE CCG and the Local Authority, we have made substantial changes to our Adult Safeguarding Policy & Procedure (008).
-As a result, we have reviewed the levels of training we provide to all employees and volunteers against the "Adult Safeguarding: Roles and Competencies for Health Care Staff 2018; Intercollegiate

-Document."6 We are in the process of looking at various training packages to deliver the training required.
+As a result, we have reviewed the levels of training we provide to all employees and volunteers against the "Adult Safeguarding: Roles and Competencies for Health Care Staff 2018; Intercollegiate Document."4 We are in the process of looking at various training packages to deliver the training required.
 We currently are not compliant with the recommended adult and children training levels, and therefore have two live safeguarding risks logged on our Risk Register with a plan of action to work towards compliance.
 As a result of the safeguarding workload, we are exploring additional external support to assist with revising the Safeguarding (Children) Policy (009a) and Safeguarding (Children) Procedure (009b), which are now past their review dates.
-We also plan to adopt the Intercollegiate training framework, as outlined in the most recent edition of "Safeguarding Children and Young People: Role and Competencies for Health Care Staff."7
+We also plan to adopt the Intercollegiate training framework, as outlined in the most recent edition of "Safeguarding Children and Young People: Role and Competencies for Health Care Staff"5